A six mile hilly walk with some incredible views – that’s what awaits you here.

 We are not simply being poetic with our title here – “The Edge of Wales” is the name given to one of the more recently opened coastal walks in North Wales.
 The Edge of Wales Walk will take you along the gorgeous Llyn Peninsula, allowing you to see some of the finest parts of the Wales Coast Path.

-This short walk – measuring just a couple of miles – won’t take you all day, but it will leave you with some lasting memories.
-It mostly consists of walking around the village of Aberdaron, taking in the sights such as the church that dates back to the 12th century, before exploring the Holy Isle of Bardsey for a while.
+This short 2 walks – measuring just a couple of miles – won’t take you all day, but it will leave you with some lasting memories.
+It mostly consists of walking around the village of Aberdaron, taking in the sights such as the church that dates back to the 12th century, before taking a boat to explore the Holy Isle of Bardsey for a while.

 A popular area for holiday makers this has something for everyone - beaches, scenery and plenty of things to do.